 Since Trulia was acquired by Zillow, it manages advertising through the Premier Agents features of Zillow.

 ‘Advertisers previously using Trulia Local Ads and Trulia Mobile Ads will now be converted to Zillow Premier Agents and appear across both sites and mobile apps; agents can no longer purchase Trulia Local Ads or Trulia Mobile Ads.’

 How Are Zillow Features Different From Trulia Features

-If you are the end user who uses Zillow and Trulia just for property research purposes, you will find differences with regards to functionality, design and property data representations.
+Suppose you are the end user using Zillow and Trulia for property research purposes.
+You will find differences in functionality, design, and property data representations in that case.

-In both you can research properties for sale and for rent and get a nice map view displayed where you can zoom in.
+You can research properties for sale and rent and get a nice map view displayed where you can zoom in.

-If you search a particular listing and then drill further down you will realize that the information is nearly identical.
+If you search a particular listing and then drill down, you will realize that the information is nearly identical.